Al Horford's Success and Achievements in Timeline

 On November 26, 2012, Al Horford was named Eastern Conference Player of the Week for the first time in his career.

-February 27, 2013: Scored Career-High 34 Points
+February 27, 2013: Career-High 34 Points

-On February 27, 2013, Al Horford scored a career-high 34 points in a victory over the Utah Jazz.
+On February 27, 2013, Al Horford scored a career-high 34 points in a 102–91 victory over the Utah Jazz.

 On December 22, 2014, Al Horford was named Eastern Conference Player of the Week for the second time in his career.

-January 13, 2015: Recorded First Career Triple-Double
+January 13, 2015: First Career Triple-Double

 On January 13, 2015, Al Horford recorded his first career triple-double with 21 points, 10 rebounds, and 10 assists in a victory over the Philadelphia 76ers.

-November 11, 2015: Scored 26 Points
+November 11, 2015: Career-High Three-Pointers

 On November 11, 2015, Al Horford scored 26 points and made a career-high four three-pointers in a victory over the New Orleans Pelicans.

-February 12, 2016: Named All-Star
+February 12, 2016: Named to All-Star Team

 On February 12, 2016, Al Horford was named to replace the injured Chris Bosh on the 2016 Eastern Conference All-Star team, marking his fourth All-Star selection.

-February 4, 2018: Game-Winning Jumper
+February 4, 2018: Game-Winning Shot Against Trail Blazers

-May 29, 2022: Reached NBA Finals for the First Time
+May 29, 2022: Reached NBA Finals for the first time

 September 12, 2024: Visited Dominican Republic with Larry O'Brien Trophy

-2024: First NBA Title
+2024: NBA Championship

-2024: NBA Championship with the Celtics
+2024: NBA Championship with the Boston Celtics

-February 21, 2025: #42 Was Retired at Grand Ledge High School
+February 21, 2025: Number Retired at Grand Ledge High School